Russell-S-Harper/FLT/INDIVIDUAL-LICENSE.md

 8. Entire Agreement:

-    This Individual License and, if applicable, Commercial License, constitute the entire agreement between the Licensee and the Repository Owner regarding the Code contained in the "FLT" Repository.
+    This Individual License and, if applicable, Commercial License, constitute the entire agreement between the Licensee and the Repository Owner regarding the Code contained in the “FLT” Repository.

 For inquiries regarding this Individual License, please contact the Repository Owner at russell.s.harper@gmail.com.